Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Numerical experiments

 We further test the stochastic error of the electron density

 where the reference density $\rho_{\rm ref}$ is obtained from a standard DFT calculation using the complete basis set $\{\mathfrak{e}_i\}$.
-In \Cref{fig:std:rho}, we compare the stochastic error for unit cells of sizes $2\times 2$, $3\times 3$ and $4\times 4$.
+In \Cref{fig:std:rho}, we compare the stochastic error for {supercells} of sizes $2\times 2$, $3\times 3$ and $4\times 4$.
 We observe that the error scales linearly with $(N/|\mS|)^{1/2}$ across all systems, which is consistent with our analysis in \Cref{remark:err:rho}.

+We finally test the performance of the MLMC methods in sDFT for the three systems, with two multilevel strategies introduced in \Cref{sec:MLMC_sDFT}.
+We quantify the computational cost in terms of the number of floating-point operations determined by \cref{ml_cost}. { In the numerical comparison below, the target accuracy is kept the same for all methods.
+Hence we omit the common $\epsilon$-dependent prefactor when reporting the operation counts, which is the same to all strategies and does not affect their relative cost comparison.
+The level variances $\mlv_\ell$ are estimated by numerical sampling, while the level costs $\mlc_\ell$ are approximated by operation counts.
+For the plane-wave cutoff hierarchy, we use $\mlc_0\approx Mn^{(0)}\log n^{(0)}$ for $\ell=0$, and $\mlc_\ell\approx M\big(n^{(\ell)} \log n^{(\ell)}+n^{(\ell-1)}\log n^{(\ell-1)}\big)$ for $\ell\geq 1$.
+For the polynomial order hierarchy, we use $\mlc_\ell\approx M^{(\ell)} n\log n$. }